NilsHolger/cppplaydesignpatterns/README.md

 working software is the goal. as fast and good as possible. write simple, efficient, maintainable code. iterative software development.
-100% quality is an iterative process, continuous refactoring of the code base ...
+100% quality is an iterative process, continuous refactoring of the code base ... innovation is 1% inspiration and 99% perspiration(syntactic sugar sweet sweat), innovators, risk lovers, take calculated risks, large knowledge base -> connect many algorithms, formalize new ones, the base is a large knowledge base ... trial and error process